Why automating journal entry upload is just the tip of the period close iceberg

 This check of the journal data, performed at the upload stage, ensures that codes such as account numbers and cost centers are valid.
 But it can result in extra work and delays if validation errors result in the journal being rejected and sent back to the preparer for correction, reapproval and resubmission.

 Failing to automate these pre-upload journal entry tasks has other consequences for the timeliness and accuracy of your close.
-The manual effort creates a peak workload in the period end closing cycle which includes an increased risk of fraud due to the manual nature of the activities and lack of controls.
-There are also issues around the necessary segregation of manual duties, causing delays, as well as the lack of a strong, clear audit trail.
+The manual effort creates a peak workload in the period-end closing cycle, which includes an increased risk of fraud due to the manual nature of the activities and lack of controls.
+There are also issues around the necessary segregation of manual duties, causing delays and a lack of a strong, clear audit trail.

 Redwood’s journal entry automation solution eliminates delays and bottlenecks by managing the relationships between journals and other parts of the close as well as all the handovers and hand-offs in those processes.
 It also provides exception alerts and triggers to help identify and prevent errors.
 It can even flag potentially fraudulent journal activities.

 Don’t just take our word for it.
 With Redwood, global automotive parts manufacturer Faurecia successfully automated 32,000 journal entries per month across 35 countries.
 The implementation took less than six months to design, build and integrate.
-The results: 80% of the organization’s journal entry processes are now fully automated and it has significantly reduced the controllers’ workloads, allowing them to accelerate financial closing.
+The results: 80% of the organization’s journal entry processes are now fully automated, which has significantly reduced the controllers’ workload and allowed them to accelerate financial closing.

 About The Author